Our children about to feed our Wormery

-If you are planning on investing in a wormery, it's your last chance to buy a wormery, and get it established in a shed/garage or a shelter to ensure it does not get any frost at all.
+If you are planning on investing in a wormery and want to buy one now, we would recommend that you get it established in a shed/garage or a shelter to ensure it does not get any frost at all.
 Frost will be damaging at such an early stage of a wormeries working life.
 For more details on wormeries see our "Wormery Information" page linked on the left hand side of our website.

 Buy the best; buy the Worm Works Wormery from us today.

 We are a family owned and run business, located in North Devon, which relies on the quality of both our products and customer service to gain and retain our reputation by word of mouth.
 Having been worm farmers for over 10 years. we provide plenty of information and products to help people compost with worms.
 We specialise in breeding and growing Dendrobaena worms with an indoor breeding and fattening unit.